Impeded Dark Matter: Acknowledgments

 \section{Acknowledgments}

 JK would like to thank Fermilab and the Aspen Center for Physics for hospitality and support during the final stages of this project, as well as Lufthansa for discounted WiFi access and a power outlet at a particularly critical time.
 WX is grateful to the Mainz Institute for Theoretical Physics (MITP) for its hospitality and its partial support during the completion of this work.
 JL and XPW would like to thank Yang Bai for helpful discussion.
-The work of JK, JL, and XPW is supported by the German Research Foundation (DFG) under Grant Nos.\ \mbox{KO~4820/1--1} and FOR~2239 and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 637506, ``$\nu$Directions'').
+JL would like to thank Felix Yu for pointing out typos in Appendix B. The work of JK, JL, and XPW is supported by the German Research Foundation (DFG) under Grant Nos.\ \mbox{KO~4820/1--1} and FOR~2239 and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 637506, ``$\nu$Directions'').
 The work of TS and WX is supported by the U.S. Department of Energy under grant Contract Numbers DE$-$SC00012567 and DE$-$SC0013999.